simp/simp-doc/docs/changelogs/latest.rst

 pupmod-simp-tcpwrappers
 ^^^^^^^^^^^^^^^^^^^^^^^

-* Fix template bug that prevented some IPv6 addresses from being properly formatted in ``/etc/hosts.allow``.
+* Fixed a template bug that prevented some IPv6 addresses from being properly formatted in ``/etc/hosts.allow``.

 pupmod-simp-tpm2